Introduction

 These oils are called essential oils.

-People use them to rest, sleep better, think clearly, and feel less stress.
+People use them to sleep better, rest, feel less stress, and think clearly.

 Modern life is busy.